meganz/mpenc_doc/source/crypto.rst

 - Session exchange keys: x25519_
 - Session signature keys: ed25519
 - Message encryption: AES128_ in `CTR mode`_
-- Message references, key derivation, trial decryption hints: SHA256_
+- Message references, packet references, trial decryption hints: SHA256_
+- Key derivation: `HKDF`_-SHA256

 These have generally been chosen to match a general security level of 128 bit of entropy on a symmetric block cipher.
 This is roughly equivalent to 256 bit